 Under Polling click on the Automatically Reload: Active checkbox.
 Click on the Reload Displays checkbox at the bottom of the window.

 Click Apply and OK.
-Every 10 minutes (the default polling time) a check will be made for a new image and if one exists, the satellite loop will be automatically updated in your display.
+Every 10 minutes (the default polling time) a check is made for a new image and if one exists, the satellite loop is automatically updated in the main display.

 Repeat this step for the remaining three datasets.